IGenBench: Benchmarking the Reliability of Text-to-Infographic Generation: Related Work

 \section{Related Work}

 \myline{Infographics Generation.} Infographic creation traditionally requires professional designers and substantial manual effort.
-One direction for automation is the text-code-chart paradigm, where large language models generate visualization code (i.e., D3.js) that is then executed to produce infographics~\cite{li2025chartgalaxy}.
-However, these code-based approaches require extensive manual template creation and have limited expressive power for visually rich infographics with illustrations and metaphorical imagery.
-In contrast, text-to-image (T2I) approaches have emerged as a more promising and mainstream paradigm.
+One direction for automation is the text-code-chart paradigm, where large language models generate visualization code (i.e., D3.js) that is then executed to produce infographics~\cite{li2025chartgalaxy, li2026deepeye}.
+However, these code-based approaches require extensive manual template creation and are tightly coupled to their underlying asset libraries, limiting scalability and generalizability.
+They also struggle to freely render visual artifacts commonly found in infographics, such as pictograms, thematic icons, and metaphorical imagery.
+In contrast, text-to-image (T2I) approaches have emerged as a more promising and mainstream paradigm \cite{feng2023promptmagician}.
 Recent works~\cite{letchartspark,visualfusion,LIDA} explore embedding semantic context into infographics for better aesthetics, while BizGen~\cite{bigbenz} advances text-rich infographics generation using layout-guided cross-attention mechanisms.
 With the rapid advancement of increasingly powerful T2I models like Nanobanana-Pro \cite{nanobanana-pro}, public interest in using them for infographic creation has surged.
 Despite this momentum, the field lacks a dedicated benchmark that systematically evaluates T2I-generated infographics.